knightcrawler-stremio/knightcrawler/README.md

    GithubSettings__PAT=<YOUR TOKEN HERE>
    ```
 ### Configure external access

 What you will need:
 1. Domain or subdomain that points toward your ip.
 You can use [DuckDNS](duckdns.org) for a free subdomain.
+[Installation instructions](http://www.duckdns.org/install.jsp) are provided to keep your IP updated.
-2. Ports 80 and 443 opened on your router/gateway.
-Refer to [PortForward.com](https://portforward.com/)
+2. Ports 80 and 443 opened on your router/gateway adn forwarded to your KNightcrawler server.
+Refer to [PortForward.com](https://portforward.com/).

-Replace `subdomain.com` with your domain name in the Caddyfile; `knightcrawler/development/docker/Caddyfile`.
+Replace `your-domain.com` with your domain name in the Caddyfile; `knightcrawler/development/docker/Caddyfile`.

 ### Run the project